Check Out These 10 Great Examples using Flash Fill in Excel

 Excel Flash Fill Example extracting parts of numbers finished.

-Example 6 – Extracting parts of numbers and applying formatting using Flash Fill (extract and format)
+Example 6: Extract parts of numbers and apply formatting using Flash Fill (extract and format)

-In this worksheet, we entered the currency symbol and then the first three numbers from A2 in B2 and then used Flash Fill:
+In the following worksheet, we entered the example currency symbol and then the first three numbers from A2 in B2 and then used Flash Fill:

 Excel Flash Fill Example extracting parts of numbers and formatting.